-Akos Losz's research focuses on global natural gas markets and infrastructure.
+Akos Losz is a Non-Resident Fellow at CGEP.
+His research focuses on global natural gas markets and infrastructure.
 He co-authored publications in journals including Foreign Affairs, Oxford Energy Forum and Horizons, and contributed to major CGEP research reports on the global gas market implications of American LNG exports and on the implications of lifting the crude oil export ban in the U.S.

 Prior to joining Columbia, Losz was senior analyst at the New York office of Westwood Global Energy Group, a UK-based global energy consulting firm, where he advised private equity clients, leading energy companies and the federal government.